jmdeboer-surfsara/xcloud-performance/README.md

 ## OwnCloud/NextCloud sources

-To make sure the downloading of sources works without problems, it is advisible to create your own mirror; downloading from the vendors gave me some trouble at times.
+To make sure the downloading of sources works without problems, it is possible to create your own mirror; downloading from the vendors gave me some trouble at times.
 You can enter the location of sources in vars/main.yml.
 The defaults point to the vendors sites.

 ## Using in combination with Vagrant